 Should I Write and Publish My Memoir?

 Being a ghostwriter, quite a few people have shared their ideas and dreams with me about writing a book.
-I become their fast confidant, which is a role I enjoy!
+I enjoy helping people fulfill their ambitions and complete their lifelong goals.

 Many people who want to share their life story really aren’t sure how to go about starting.